vanh6803/drawer_transition/README.md

 # Drawer Transition

-A Flutter package that provides a customizable drawer with smooth animations, gesture controls and scale transitions.
-This implementation is inspired by the android navigation drawer.
+A Flutter package that provides a customizable drawer with smooth animations, scale transitions, and a modern navigation pattern.
+This implementation offers a comprehensive solution for creating animated drawers with built-in content management.

 ## Preview

 <table>
   <tr>
     <td align="center">Default drawer</td>